Mass Communication & Culture, MCOM 639 (online)

 • Textual analysis, A Beginner’s Guide by Alan McKee (2003).
 (Individual chapters on Blackboard)

 • All other readings will be provided on Blackboard or will be available as links.

 • APA Style Guide, which you can access online through Cook Library: http://cooklibrary.towson.edu/citing-sources

 This online course will teach students about mass communication and culture by studying media and communication content.
 We will look at a variety of textual analyses and qualitative content analyses of mass media, from news to popular culture to social media content.
 After an overview of textual analysis and qualitative content analysis techniques, the bulk of the course will be based on the students’ own interests.
 Students will select media or communication content to analyze and conduct their own textual or qualitative content analysis research project.

 Each class week on Blackboard begins on Monday and ends on Sunday at 11:59 p.m.
 All due dates are in EST. The Discussion area contains forums for each week that you have readings, as well as a forum for each student-presented article.
 Please see the rubric for discussion posts.
 The expectation is that you will post multiple times each week, with posts about readings and prompts, as well as responses to your classmates’ posts.
 In this way, the forums will be interactive, rather than many unconnected posts.

 Assignments & Grading:

-Discussion participation (10%): Students must actively participate in the discussion boards with questions, comments and/or critiques of the assigned readings.
-Your discussion posts should demonstrate that you have read the assigned materials and are contributing to the online conversations by voicing your ideas and opinions.
+Discussion participation (15%): Students must actively participate in the discussion boards with questions, comments and/or critiques of the assigned readings.
+Your discussion posts should demonstrate that you have read the assigned materials and are contributing to the online conversations by voicing your ideas, opinions and making connections between the readings real world communication events or other research.
 See rubric on Blackboard.